maevelehi/1800_202530_BBY09/README.md

 - **Arjun** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: Likes sports like soccer and volleyball.

 - **Maeve** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

+- **Arjun and Maeve and Eric** - BCIT CST Student

 ## Acknowledgments